westlake-repl/ProTrek/README.md

 """
 ```

-## Deploy your server locally (We strongly recommend deploying it on your university server and have your IT department （or a computer science student） do it, it's easy)
+## Deploy your server locally
+We strongly recommend deploying it on your university server and have your IT department （or a computer science student） do it, it's easy for them.
+Please follow the steps below:
-We provide an [online server](https://huggingface.co/spaces/westlake-repl/Demo_ProTrek_650M) for using ProTrek.
-If you want to deploy the server locally, please follow the steps below:

 ### Step 1: Install the environment
 Please follow the instructions in the [Environment installation](#Environment-installation) section.